 - Put the remaining basil leaves in a small food processor with the mayonnaise.
 Process until all the basil and mayonnaise have mixed together, best if the mayonnaise is pale green, but you may be flecks of basil.
 Set aside.

 - Slice the tomato into relatively thick slices, about a quarter of an inch.
 Set aside.

 - Peel and remove the seed from the avocado, then slice it as well.
 Set aside.

 - Spread half of the mayonnaise mixture on one half of the bread.
 Put the tomatoes in a neat line on the bread.
 Put the bacon on top of the tomatoes.
-Put the avocados on top of the bacon.
+Put the reserved basil leaves on top to the tomato.
+Put the avocados on top of the basil.